Collars

 View on Amazon | View on Chewy | View on Walmart

 If the SportDOG collar is out of your price range, the PetSpy M686 Premium Training Collar is another excellent option.
 It offers four training modes: vibration, sound, and momentary and continuous shock.
-And it gives you eight adjustable levels of vibration and shock, so you can fine-tune the correction level.
+It also has eight adjustable vibration and shock levels, so you can fine-tune the correction level.
+You can also remove the metal probes for shock-free training, and the collar is lightweight, too.

-We also like that this collar’s contact points are made of conductive rubber to prevent skin irritation.
-It has a vast range (up to 1,100 yards), and the remote has a handy strap for easy portability.
-The adjustable collar fits most dogs (10-140 pounds), and the collar is waterproof (but not the remote).
-And the rechargeable battery life is up to 72 hours, although some customers say it doesn’t hold a charge nearly that long.
+I also like that this collar’s contact points are made of conductive rubber to prevent skin irritation.
+It has a wide range (up to 1,100 yards), double the SportDOG, and the remote has a handy strap for easy portability.
+The adjustable collar fits most dogs (10 to 140 pounds) and is water-resistant (but not the remote).
+The rechargeable battery life is up to 72 hours, although some customers say it doesn’t hold a charge nearly that long.
+This product has a 1-year warranty and a free training guide, which some customers find helpful.

 Price